-Although patentable inventions constitute the majority of OTL's licensing activities, we also handle copyright (software), Tangible Research Property (TRP), and outgoing Material Transfer Agreements for biological materials.
+Although patentable inventions constitute the majority of OTL's licensing activities, we also handle copyright (software and other content), Tangible Research Property (TRP), and outgoing Material Transfer Agreements for biological materials.

-Our immediate past executive director, Katharine Ku, talks about our mission and the basics of licensing in a video for the University's Entreprenurial Corner.
+Our immediate past executive director, Katharine Ku, talks about our mission and the basics of licensing in a video for the University's Entrepreneurial Corner.